 Something about it seems to stick in the memory and the stories are always accompanied by a wistful look and a smile.
-At a recent event promoting the work of our children and young peoples’ team, the guest speaker (a participant on one of our programmes) described their Brathay experience as being “sprinkled with fairy dust”.
-The experience had clearly had a profound effect for him.
+At a recent event promoting our charity work with children and young people, the guest speaker (a participant on one of our programmes) described their Brathay experience as being “sprinkled with fairy dust”.
+The experience had clearly had a profound effect.

 Many of us have an innate sense that this type of residential learning experience is a fundamentally good and positive thing and here, as elsewhere, was confirmation.
 But is this type of anecdotal evidence enough to keep alive a thriving community of professionals and resources to deliver them in an increasingly competitive environment?

-Our Research Hub and others (for example, Learning Away) have been endeavouring to understand what this ‘fairy dust’ is: What are the vital components that make a residential programme a potentially transformational experience?
+That's why Brathay invest considerable time and energy into monitoring and evaluating the impact of our programmes on people's lives, hoping to understand what this ‘fairy dust’ actually is: in other words, what are the vital components that make a residential programme a potentially transformational experience?
 Can a #brilliantresidential contribute to meaningful learning and sustained positive change?
-How do we bottle the fairy dust to ensure we articulate the value in what we do and secure the future of this provision?
+And once we know what that fairy dust is, how do we bottle it and articulate its value in everything we do?

-There are some recurring themes in the research findings:
+What we do observe, are some key recurring themes in all our recent research findings:

 A neutral safe space – Here at Brathay we work with young people from across the UK.
 Some, as part of a whole school or class experience and some with a more focussed need, perhaps as part of an employability programme like the Prince’s Trust, or as part of a wider support programme for more vulnerable groups.
 Time away from the everyday environment, expectations and norms, can provide an opportunity to gain new perspective, to reflect and understand yourself and your world more clearly.